 So you have found the perfect bike!
 It fits you, it’s within your budget, and you can’t wait to bring it home.
 Before getting all giddy and handing over your money, do just one more bit of research.

-Used: On any used bike, even from a friend, look the bike over very carefully.
+If Buying Used: On any used bike, even from a friend, look the bike over very carefully.
 Inspect the frame for any cracks.
 Make sure the wheels are true.
 Look for weather cracks on the tires.
 Check for frayed or stretched cables.
 Make sure the suspension is smooth and doesn’t creak, squeak, or leak.
-Check all fittings, bearings and suspension linkages for any play that shouldn’t be there.
+Check all fittings, bearings, and suspension linkages for any play that shouldn’t be there.
 If possible, it’s not a bad idea to have a local shop look over a used bike for you.
 The important thing is to avoid spending all the money you have on a bike, only to find out it needs a several hundred dollar repair.